The best sensory swings

 Best fabric sensory swing

 This fabric swing is made from super-stretchy lycra, designed to feel like you’re being hugged as you swing.
 The fabric softly molds around your body, making your child feel safe and cosy as they swing.
 It’s ideal for calm, relaxing play, or fun sensory movement.
 Comes with all the hardware you need to correctly install it indoors.
+Your little one will also be able to improve their strength, coordination, and balance.
+Also, it helps foster an increased body and spatial awareness, boosting overall physical and sensory development.

 Best den swing

 The UFO den and metal frame is the perfect toy for your little one to create their own adventures, with a mesh den door and window so they can turn it into whatever their imagination creates, or just use it for some chill time.
 Perfect for smaller gardens, this set has a relatively small footprint but absolutely tonnes of play value.
+One buyer said: "Sturdy, good quality and my children absolutely love it.
+Good option for quiet time, when we manage to get it!
+Would certainly recommend.", while another said: "Amazing den for my 5yr old, great reading pod.
+Lovely chill place for quiet times in the garden."

-This is aimed at ages two and above.
+• This is aimed at ages two and above

 Best swing for toddlers